 key = eval(e); for (int i=0; i < n; i++) { keyset = eval(ks[i]); if (keyset.contains(key)) return s[i]; } verify(false, NoMatch);

+Some targets may require that all keyset expressions in a select expression evaluate to compile-time constants.
 Keysets are evaluated in order, from top to bottom as implied by the pseudo-code above; the first keyset that includes the value in the select argument provides the result state.
-If no label matches, the execution triggers a runtime error with the standard 1error code NoMatch.
+If no label matches, the execution triggers a runtime error with the standard error code NoMatch.
 Note that this implies that all cases after a default label are unreachable; the compiler should emit warnings about this case.
 This constitutes an important difference between select expression and switch statement in C language, where the order does not matter).

 The most typical case for using select expressions is to compare the value of a field from a recently-extracted header against a set of constant values, as in the following example: